Aser97/Aser97/README.md

 - Mentor students in **mathematics** and **AI fundamentals**
 - Compete in **chess tournaments** ♟️
 - Capture and edit **cinematic travel videos** 🎥

----

-> *“Tiny consistent steps compound into transformations that once seemed impossible.”*